How to sell products with the Fairtrade logo:

 Fairtrade application facts

-4. Find out what Fairtrade certification costs for your organisation with our Cost Calculator.
+3. Get an estimate of the Fairtrade certification costs for your organisation with our Cost Calculator.

 Close